rustomax/rust-iterators/README.md

 Vector is one of Rust's fundamental structures.
 By its nature it is well suited to represent series of repetitive items.
 There are a number of language facilities in Rust that allow using vectors as iterators and vice-versa.

-In the simplest case, similarly to how we created an iterator from an array, we can create an iterator from a vector using the `iter()` method:
+In the simplest case, similarly to how we created an iterator from an array, we can create an iterator from a vector using the `iter()` method.
+In fact this is considered to be the most idiomatic way in Rust to iterate over a vector.

 ```rust
 let nums = vec![1, 2, 3, 4, 5];